CalSol/Sp25-CalSol-Electrical-Training/Section5.md

       - (https://www.youtube.com/watch?v=W9cLnIjvybo)
 - Link for the potentiometer footprint: (https://www.digikey.com/en/models/2408877)

-**3) Layouts on KiCAD:**\
+# **3) Layouts on KiCAD:**\
 So how do we do this on KiCAD?
 Let’s find out!
 Below is everything you need to know in order to achieve this.
 But make sure you have footprints correctly assigned!

-a) How to fill in constraints.
+## a) How to fill in constraints.
 - Each PCB manufacturer will have different manufacturing tolerances (for example they can’t make via holes smaller than 0.02mm)
 - For this project we will be following JCLPCB’s rigid pcb manufacturing constraints seen here (https://jlcpcb.com/capabilities/pcb-capabilities)
 Now you must go into KiCad and fill in these constraints for KiCad can warn you with the DRC checker if you are making a fatal mistake.
 You can follow the link here: (https://learn.pcbcupid.com/pcb-design/kicad-tutorial/kicad-constraints-net-class-directive/#:~:text=Constraints%E2%80%8B&text=Go%20to%20the%20board%20setup,design%20within%20the%20manufacturing%20limit).

-b) How do draw edge cuts in KiCad
+## b) How do draw edge cuts in KiCad
-- Use the Edge.Cuts Layer to define the PCB outline.
+- Use the Edge.Cuts Layer to define the PCB's size, shape, and outline.
 - Draw using the Line Tool.

-c) Layers in KiCad
+## c) Layers in KiCad
 - Top Layer: Components and traces.
 - Bottom Layer: Ground plane and additional traces.
 - Use the Layer Manager to switch between layers.

-d) Traces, vias in KiCad
+## d) Traces, vias in KiCad
 - Use the Route Tracks Tool to connect components.
-- Switch layers by adding vias.
+- Switch layers by adding vias (make sure they're bigger than JCLPCB's min size!).
+- When adding vias you have to define what "node" or "net" the via belongs to!
+You can press "e" to change its properties.
 - Follow trace width guidelines from earlier.

-e) Filling planes
+## e) Filling planes
 - Add a ground plane on the bottom layer
   - Use the Add Filled Zone Tool.
   - Assign it to GND net.

-f) Design Rules Checker (DRC)
+## f) Design Rules Checker (DRC)
 - Enable the Design Rules Checker (DRC) to avoid placement issues.

-g) Some shortcut buttons.
+## g) Some shortcut buttons.
 - "M": Move component.
+- "R": Rotate component.
+- "B": to fill in fill tools.
 - "X": Route trace.
 - "V": Add via.

-h) Layout instructions and constraints specific to the lab.
+## h) Layout instructions and constraints specific to the lab.
 - Refer to “Component placement” above
 - Things to be mindful of:
   - Try placing the 555 timer in the center as it has the most number of pins.